NautilusTrader

 • BybitWebSocketClient: Low-level WebSocket API connectivity.

-Most users will simply define a configuration for a live trading node (as below), and won't need to necessarily work with these lower level components directly.
+Most users define a configuration for a live trading node (as below), and won't need to work with the lower-level components directly.

 Bybit documentation